d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

-One of the fundamental theorems of information theory states that in order to encode data drawn randomly from the distribution $p$, we need at least $H[p]$ 'nats' to encode it.
+One of the fundamental theorems of information theory states that in order to encode data drawn randomly from the distribution $p$, we need at least $H[p]$ "nats" to encode it.
-If you wonder what a 'nat' is, it is the equivalent of bit but when using a code with base $e$ rather than one with base 2.
+If you wonder what a "nat" is, it is the equivalent of bit but when using a code with base $e$ rather than one with base 2.
 One nat is $\frac{1}{\log(2)} \approx 1.44$ bit.
 $H[p] / 2$ is often also called the binary entropy.